from £63 /night help Price for guests, Nights approx:

 Casa Misia is a romantic and welcoming apartment with the fascination of the typical and ancient mediterranean houses.
 It sleeps two people.
 From Casa Misia you will enjoy an enchanting view of the sea and of the coastline.
 Casa Misia is 35 square meters (375 square feet).
-It features a nice private terrace with a view of the sea, air conditioning (please read description below to check in which rooms the units are installed) and winter heating.
+It features a nice private terrace with a view of the sea, air conditioning (please read description below to check in which rooms the units are installed), winter heating and WI-FI Internet access.

 The terrace is 15 square meters (160 square feet) large.
 It is partly shaded by a retractable awning.
 It is equipped with a table, chairs and two sun loungers.
+Here you will find also a washing machine at your disposal.
 From the terrace you will enjoy an enchanting view of the sea and of the coast of Amalfi.

 |Size||Sleeps up to 2, 1 bedrooms|